Summary

 Every result, positive or negative, deserves some analysis to see why you got the outcome.
 We always want to do more of what works (assuming it is profitable) and eliminate or minimize what is unproductive.

 Results matter.
 What matters more?
-Creating a results-based feedback loop in your organization creates a system for performance improvement.
+Creating a results-based feedback loop in your organization makes a system for performance improvement.

 Involve Others